Winner Winner, Kale Salad Dinner!

 - Don’t leave the lemon juice out of the salad dressing!
 This helps to prevent the apple matchsticks from oxidizing and turning brown.

-- Make ahead (unassembled): When eating this salad fresh, we prefer the tender, delicate baby kale leaves.
-However, because they wilt quicker than the Brussels sprouts (which stay crunchy, even with salad dressing), we recommend leaving the ingredients unassembled, but prepped.
-Store prepped shredded Brussels sprouts, kale, grated Pecorino or Parmesan cheese, and matchstick apples in their own individual Tupperware containers.
+- Make ahead (unassembled): When eating this salad fresh, I prefer tender baby kale leaves.
+However, because they wilt quicker than the Brussels sprouts (which stay crunchy, even with salad dressing), I recommend leaving the salad undressed.
+Store everything in their own individual containers.
 You can do this up to 3 days in advance.

 - Apple matchsticks can be wrapped very lightly in a paper towel, then stored in a Ziplock bag until needed.

-- Make ahead (assembled): If you’re going to make and dress this salad ahead, we recommend using a larger variety of kale, such as lacinato kale or curly kale, as baby kale leaves, which are more tender, wilt quicker.
+- Make ahead (assembled): If you’re going to make and dress this salad ahead, I recommend using Tuscan or curly kale instead of baby kale (which wilt quicker).
 Since the shredded Brussels sprouts are served raw, they hold up well, even with dressing.
 Store in an airtight container for up to 2 days.

 - The salad dressing will keep for up to 2 weeks in a fridge.